medialab/aime-core/presentation.md

 ===

-##Leaning from philosophy to history

-Different task, same needs.
+## From philosophy to history: a slightly different use-case

-Task: find the connections between people, pictures, letters and official documents dealing with the European Integration process
+1. *find the connections* between people, pictures, letters and official documents dealing with the *European Integration process*

-Integrate the existing workflow and research practices.
+1. Integrate graph databases and graph visualizations in the existing workflow and research practices.

 ===

-##First chance to see: collect the cooccurrences
+## First chance to see: collecting the cooccurrences

-Display in real time the result of automatic disambiguation with YAGO/AIDA Recognize other kind of relationships, visually, and add them easily

-===

-##... trying to make use of graphs as bridge between a designer and the researchers

-Can Graphs visualization serve as entry points for humanitites researchers to better structure data?

-===

-... and to look for asymmetries and errors during the analysis
 ---

-Can Graphs visualization serve as entry points for data curation?

-===

-##... to reveal the (ductile) structure of the data

-1. Towards a *better understanding* of what a **relationships** means, from both sides
+Display with **agent-smith** the result of automatic disambiguation on text documents with **[yago-aida](link)**

 ---

-2. There is no difference between the **represented** and the **hidden** structure
+  (image)

 ---

-1. We opened up the database creation process
+Recognize with the researchers *other kind of relationships*, visually, and add them easily:

 ---

+  (image)

+---

+Towards a *better understanding* of what a **relationships** means

+===

+## Can graph visualizations become entry points for (fast) data curation?

+1. asymmetries and errors during the analysis process

+1. easily spot *well placed* false positives

+1. fulltext lucene search

+===

+## Can Graphs visualization serve as entry points for humanitites researchers to better structure data?

+Graphs as bridges / obstacles between a designer and the researchers needs

+===

+## Graphs vis reveal the (ductile) structure of the data

+There is no difference/distance between the **represented** structure and the **db** structure

+Finally, we can opened up the database *creation* process

+===

+## Graphs are tools

-4. Shifting towards idea of *networks as constructs*, merely built-up representation not as the **final chance to see** or **big-picture**
+shift towards idea of *networks as constructs*, merely built-up representation;

+Graphs should not be the **final-chance-to-see**

+===

+## Neo4j Feedback

+simplify plugins installation (for designers ...?): something like a package manager